Grandma Mae’s Country Naturals Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-Judging by its ingredients alone, Grandma Mae’s Country Naturals dog food looks like an average dry product.
+Judging by its ingredients alone, Grandma Mae’s Country Naturals Dog Food looks like an above-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

 As a group, the brand features an average protein content of 27% and a mean fat level of 14%.
 Together, these figures suggest a carbohydrate content of 51% for the overall product line.

 And a fat-to-protein ratio of about 51%.

 Near-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

 When you consider the protein-boosting effect of the alfalfa meal, this looks like the profile of a kibble containing a moderate amount of meat.

 Grandma Mae’s Country Naturals is a plant-based dry dog food using a moderate amount of pork or chicken meals as its main sources of animal protein, thus earning the brand 4 stars.

 Please note certain products are sometimes given a higher or lower rating based upon our estimate of their total meat content.

 For a quality grain free option from the same company, please visit our review of Grandma Mae’s Country Naturals Grain Free